e107-eFiction/efiction-e107-integration/README.md

 **Level access control**

-New rules:
+Rules:
 Level 0 - all (visitors)
-Level 1 - user (any user log in e107)
+Level 1 - is Super Administer with access to everything.
-Level 2 - author (only user connected with author table) Level 3 - admins
+Level 2 - can edit user
-Level 4 - main admin
+Level 3 -
-Maybe replaced with class assess later.
+Level 4 - is an authorized author for archives with submissions turned off Maybe replaced with class assess later.

 - [] change default data for panels